SWE-UniStuttgart/Qlunc/readme.md

 By downloading the repository you will get several folders within which Qlunc is organized:
 ### Main:
 This is the core of Qlunc.
 Here the user creates the classes describing the components, modules and general inputs of the lidar device.
+ - yaml_inputs_file.py is a yaml file where user introduces the lidsar components values, integrated modules and general lidar features as well as atmospheric scenarios.
  - Qlunc_Classes.py contains the snippet which creates all the lidar digital twins.
 Each lidar module/component is assigned to a python class.
  - Qlunc_input_Classes.py contains the values for the different components and atmospheric scenarios.
 Atmospheric scenarios are created here as well.
 ### UQ_Functions: